The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 - Affordable prices

-Again, the Berlingo’s commercial vehicle roots are in evidence inside the cabin, because the materials on show look to have been chosen for their durability rather than their tactility.
-All the surfaces are hard and a little scratchy on the fingertips, meaning other more conventional MPVs feel a good bit posher inside.
+The Berlingo’s commercial vehicle roots are in evidence inside the cabin, because the materials on show look to have been chosen for their durability rather than their tactility., meaning other more conventional MPVs feel posher inside.
 Where the Berlingo’s van-like traits do come into their own, though, is on cabin storage: everywhere you look there’s another cubby hole, lidded bin, cup holder, shelf or pocket, so you’ll never be short of somewhere to stow your odds and ends.
-We did find, however, that the dashboard cupholders only work for smaller containers, and there’s a big blank area between the front seats that we reckon could easily take another couple of storage solutions.
+We did find, however, that the dashboard cupholders only work for smaller containers.

-The Berlingo comes in two sizes, the M and the XL, the latter of which is longer and comes with seven seats instead of five.
-Whichever version you choose, cars don’t come a whole lot more practical than this.There’s absolutely tons of headroom, legroom and shoulder room for rear-seat passengers, and every person gets a seat that has the same width and side support (in other words, whoever’s in the middle doesn’t get lumbered with a seat that’s hard, raised and narrow like they do in most cars).
+The Berlingo comes in two sizes, the five-seat M and the longer, seven-seat XL.
+In both, there’s absolutely tons of headroom, legroom and shoulder room for rear-seat passengers, and every person gets a seat that has the same width and side support.
 In the Feel version, the rear bench is split 66/33, while in the Flair, you get three individual seats, which makes it even more versatile.
-The flat floor means that everyone gets plenty of room for their feet, too, and parents will want to know that this is one of the few cars where you can fit three child seats (so long as they’re not too bulky) across the middle row.
+The flat floor means that everyone gets plenty of room for their feet, too, and this is one of the few cars where you can fit three child seats (so long as they’re not too bulky) across the middle row.
 However, the kids might not be so impressed that the rear windows of the Feel model only pop out, and you have to upgrade to the Flair for ones that open properly.

 The boot is similarly huge, with a whopping 775 litres of space underneath the parcel shelf, a figure that rises to 1355 litres if you load up to the ceiling and a gargantuan 3500 litres if you fold the rear seats down.
 Doing that is very easy, and although it leaves you with a step in the load area, the seats do go more or less flat.
 That parcel shelf is also solid, and can be installed at various heights in the boot to act as a genuine shelf.
 Genius.
 In addition, the front passenger seat folds flat if you need even more space.